When you listen to people, you unearth their value

 “Over recent months, Covid has spoken and now it’s time to listen to people”.
 That was Riccarda Zezza’s opening line at the Communication Forum 2020.

 The past season has seen us all experience a transition, triggered by the Coronavirus pandemic.
 It has revealed that people carry an infinite amount of resources within themselves: all they need is a space to be able to express them.
 And according to Riccarda Zezza, this can make the difference between businesses treading water and prospering.
-So it’s important to know how to see what’s inside people: the ability to listen to and stimulate them, understanding what motivates them and what stops them from moving forward.
+So it’s important to know how to see what’s inside people: listen to them and stimulate them, understanding what motivates them and what stops them from moving forward.
 They are key elements for wellbeing and productivity in all roles, across all levels.

 The phases of a crisis